 skip to Main Content

-Explore the history of communication at the Communication Museum in TMII.
-The museum’s building boasts a unique architecture resembling a five-pointed star symbolizing Pancasila and the five elements of communication: public information, press, radio, television, and film.
-Occupying an area of 10,850 m2 with a building size of 3,980 m2, this museum was born out of Mrs. Tien Soeharto’s idea and was inaugurated on April 20, 1993, by President Soeharto.
+Discover the rich history of communication in Indonesia at the Museum of Information (Muspen) in TMII.
+This museum features a unique five-pointed star architectural design symbolizing Pancasila, the five foundational principles of Indonesia, as well as the five key elements of information: public information, press, radio, television, and film.
+Occupying a 10,850 m² plot with a building area of 3,980 m², the museum was the brainchild of First Lady Tien Soeharto and was officially inaugurated by President Soeharto on April 20, 1993.

-Upon arriving here, you will be greeted by the monument of “Api nan Tak Kunjung Padam” (The Flame that Never Dies), surrounded by five statues of information providers and a fountain symbolizing the reciprocal relationship between the government, society, and mass media.
-Its cylindrical peak symbolizes kentongan as a traditional communication tool, while its three floors represent the past, present, and future.
+Upon entering, visitors are greeted by the “Eternal Flame” monument, surrounded by five statues of information messengers and a fountain symbolizing the mutual relationship between the government, the people, and the mass media.
+The cylindrical peak of the building represents the kentongan (a traditional wooden communication tool) while the three floors inside reflect the past, present, and future of information and communication.

 MUSEUM